FleetOpsClub logo

 No clear self-serve trial path listedPlatform coverage needs closer validation

-Fleetio is the strongest option in the market for fleets that need a dedicated maintenance management platform without buying into a full telematics stack.
-The published pricing at $4 to $10 per vehicle per month, per Fleetio's public pricing page, makes it one of the most affordable fleet management tools available, and the unlimited-users model means the per-seat economics do not punish larger teams.
+Fleetio is the strongest dedicated maintenance management platform available, without requiring a full telematics stack.
+Published pricing runs $4–$10 per vehicle per month with unlimited users, making it one of the most affordable fleet tools available.

 Deployment: Cloud.